MarkSixtyFour/veesay/README.md

 ```
 dotnet publish -c Release
 ```
-Simply run the resulting executable `VeeSay` in `bin/Release/net5.0/publish/` relative to the project directory.
+Simply run the resulting executable `VeeSay` in `bin/Release/net5.0/publish/` relative to the project directory followed by some text.